 Type of lift Type of winch

-Type of lift Drum Traction
+Drum Traction

 Passenger 1 3

 Cargo 1 2

-- 7.8.3 Ropes shall be made of steel as one piece with the wires of "Lang" lay provided with a fibre or synthetic core.
-Ropes with a steel core may be used.
-In all other respects, the ropes shall meet the national standards and the requirements for ropes of the cargo handling gear (refer to 9.5.1, 9.5.2 and 9.5.4). - 7.8.4 The proper strength of all parts of cable runs and attachment of ropes to the car, counterweight and winch drum (in case a drum winch is used) shall be provided.
-As to the blocks, thimbles, rope sockets, pressed clamps, the requirements of 9.3.4, 9.3.7, 10.2.1 and 10.2.4 shall be complied with.
+- 7.8.3 The ropes used shall be corrosion-resistant with linear contact with the wires, with an organic or synthetic core and consist of a single piece with no knots or splashes.
+The use of non-corrosion-resistant ropes and ropes with a steel core is allowed if the designer provides justifications related to the lack of contact with the marine environment and the nature of the loads on the rope.
+Otherwise, the ropes shall meet the requirements of international or national standards and the general requirements for ropes of cargo-handling gear (refer to 9.5.1 and 9.5.2). - 7.8.4 The proper strength of all parts of cable runs and attachment of ropes to the car, counterweight and winch drum (in case a drum winch is used) shall be provided.
+As to the blocks, thimbles, rope sockets, pressed clamps, the requirements of $\underline{9.3.4}$, $\underline{9.3.7}$, $\underline{10.2.1}$ and $\underline{10.2.4}$ shall be complied with.